britram/taps-transports/draft-ietf-taps-transports.md

 {{RFC1122}} describes extensions of the TCP/application layer interface for:

 - reporting soft errors such as reception of ICMP error messages, extensive retransmission or urgent pointer advance,
-- providing a possibility to specify the differentiated code pointn (formerly, the Type-of-Service, TOS) for segments,
+- providing a possibility to specify the Differentiated Services Code Point (DSCP) (formerly, the Type-of-Service, TOS) for segments,
 - providing a flush call to empty the TCP send queue, and
 - multihoming support.